Comcast/Speed-testJS/ansible/README.md

 The following instructions assume:

-* the private key created is called `id_hackathon.pem` and is placed in a directory named `private`.
+* the private key created is called `id_hackathon.pem` and is placed in a directory named `private` with permissions of 0600.
 This `private` directory is placed inside the `ansible` directory, e.g.:

 ```